Hyperthermia: too hot for your health

 NIH provides heat-related illness advice for older people

 Hot summer weather can pose special health risks to older adults.
 The National Institute on Aging (NIA), part of the National Institutes of Health, has some advice for helping older people avoid heat-related illnesses, known as hyperthermia.

 Hyperthermia is an abnormally high body temperature caused by a failure of the heat-regulating mechanisms of the body to deal with the heat coming from the environment.
 Heat fatigue, heat syncope (sudden dizziness after prolonged exposure to the heat), heat cramps, heat exhaustion and heat stroke are commonly known forms of hyperthermia.
 Risk for these conditions can increase with the combination of outside temperature, general health and individual lifestyle.

 Lifestyle factors can include not drinking enough fluids, living in housing without air conditioning, lack of mobility and access to transportation, overdressing, visiting overcrowded places and not understanding how to respond to hot weather conditions.
 Older people, particularly those with chronic medical conditions, should stay indoors on hot and humid days, especially when an air pollution alert is in effect.
-People without air conditioners should go to places such as senior centers, shopping malls, movie theaters or libraries.
+People without air conditioners should go to places that do have air conditioning, such as senior centers, shopping malls, movie theaters and libraries.
 Cooling centers, which may be set up by local public health agencies, religious groups and social service organizations in many communities, are another option.

 - Being dehydrated.

 - Age-related changes to the skin such as impaired blood circulation and inefficient sweat glands.

 - Heart, lung and kidney diseases, as well as any illness that causes general weakness or fever.

 - High blood pressure or other conditions that require changes in diet.
 For example, people on salt-restricted diets may be at increased risk.
 However, salt pills should not be used without first consulting a doctor.